Norton vs AVG: which antivirus is better?

 In terms of refund policies, AVG offers a standard 30-day money-back guarantee, while Norton goes a step further with a 60-day money-back guarantee.
 They both have free trials, too.
 Norton offers a 30-day free trial for its AntiVirus Plus plan, while other Norton plans come with a 7-day trial.
 AVG, on the other hand, provides a 30-day free trial across the board.

 Overall, Norton offers a bigger variety of plans for a cheaper price.
-The AntiVirus Plus plan from Norton costs from $29.99/year and covers one device.
-The Standard plan is slightly more expensive at $39.99/year with coverage for three devices.
+The AntiVirus Plus plan from Norton costs $29.99/year and covers one device.
+The Standard plan currently costs the same – at $39.99/year – with coverage for three devices.

 The largest number of device coverage that you get with both providers is 10.
-You can get it with Norton 360 with LifeLock Select Plus Plan for $79.99/year.
-Similarly, AVG’s multiple devices plan covers up to 10 devices and costs $55.99/year.
+You can get it with Norton 360 with LifeLock Select Plus Plan for $99.99/year.
+Similarly, AVG’s multiple devices plan covers up to 10 devices and costs $55.88/year.

 Apps and interface: which is more user-friendly?